 Making shungite paste is simple.

-Step #1 - All you have to do is mix shungite powder with purified water in a ratio of 1:2.
+Step #1 - All you have to do is mix all ingredients.
 Add the water slowly and use a ceramic or wooden spoon to stir in the paste.

 Step #2 - When blending, make sure the paste is smooth and creamy before using so you can apply it evenly to your skin without any clumps.